-At Horbury St Peter’s and Clifton Primary School, we intend to instil the “St Peter’s Spirit” in all our children.
+At Horbury St Peter’s and Clifton Primary School, we intend to instil the “St Peter’s and Clifton School Spirit” in all our children.
 The teaching of history in particular encourages our children to be:

 as they open their hearts and minds to the lives of others, past and present, consider thoughtfully how the world around us has changed and never be afraid to ask questions.